JERUSALEM, ISRAEL – Earlier this year, ALL ISRAEL NEWS launched an educational series of videos as part of our “Bible Prophecy Project.”

 For now, though, I just want to ask you: Are you getting all this?
 Are you writing it all down?

-Can you see how many important details in these two chapters of Ezekiel that you’ve been able to understand, even though you don’t yet know which countries will be involved in attacking Israel?
+Can you see how many important details in these two chapters of Ezekiel you’ve been able to understand, even though you don’t yet know which countries will be involved in attacking Israel?

 Are you discovering that I wasn’t kidding when I promised that if you slow down, and take a deep breath, and look at the text very slowly and carefully, you really can understand the gist of what God is saying, even in some of the Bible’s more complicated passages?